psychemedia/middle-english-romances/sir-amadace.md

 Ylka a peny, bothe hole and sownde,
 Therof geyt Y no mare."

-" Fofgyf, seyd Sir Amadas, God forgyfes the dteyd,
+"Fofgyf, seyd Sir Amadas, God forgyfes the dteyd,
 And turne thi to a better reyd;

 Grete mede then schalt thou have.